-Wikipedia is not a reliable source for academic writing or research.
-Wikipedia is increasingly used by people in the academic community, from freshman students to distinguished professorship, as an easily accessible tertiary source for information about anything and everything, and as a quick "ready reference", to get a sense of a concept or idea.
+Wikipedia is not a reliable source for academic writing or research; it is a tertiary source as a quick "ready reference", to get a sense of a concept or idea.

 However, citation of Wikipedia in research papers may be considered unacceptable, because Wikipedia is not a reliable source.